gomezgoiri/reusing-web-actuators-from-semantic-space/README.md

 Installation
 ------------

+After cloning this project, to complete its installation you will need to:

-You will need to install the requirements specified by _requirements.txt_ in you python environment.
+ 1. Install the requirements specified by _requirements.txt_ in your python environment.

         pip install -r requirements.txt

+ 2. Update the _eulerjar_ variable in _scripts/config.sh_ with your local _[EYE](http://eulersharp.sourceforge.net/) jar_ location.

+    If you don't have _EYE_, you can [download it here](http://sourceforge.net/projects/eulersharp/files/eulersharp/).

 Basic usage